forthrightla/joshwrightlac/index.md

       experience problems, and is a pleasure to collaborate with. '
   - author: JC Casas
     avatar: images/jane_roe.jpg
-    content: While at LegalZoom, Josh has helped streamline our creative and product workflow, making everyone on the team more efficient at their jobs and allowing for greater team collaboration.
-He wears many hats (experience design, product ideation, software expert, UI designer, and even developer) and is able to communicate and execute complex ideas clearly and consistently.
+    content: Josh has helped streamline our creative and product workflow, making everyone on the team more efficient at their jobs and allowing for greater team collaboration.
+He wears many hats, and is able to communicate and execute complex ideas clearly and consistently.
 layout: home
 menu:
   main: